Ensembling methods for countrywide short term forecasting of gas demand: Introduction

-The contribution of this paper is threefold: first, we present the statistical properties of Italian RGD, IGD and TGD; second, we develop and compare several different machine-learning models; third, we discuss the improvement obtained by introducing basic ensemble methods.
+The contribution of this paper is thus threefold: first, we present and discuss the statistical properties of Italian IGD and TGD; on these data, we develop, apply, and compare nine machine-learning models; finally, we explore the use of ensemble predictors, assessing the consequent improvements.

 The paper is organised as follows.
-In \cref{problem_statement} we present the task and the available data, while in \cref{exploratory_analisys} we describe the most relevant features of IGD and TGD.
-After discussing feature engineering (\cref{feature_selection}), in \cref{predictive_models} we provide a quick overview of adopted models.
-Training and hyperparameter tuning are presented in \cref{experiments}, results are discussed in \cref{results}, while \cref{conclusion} discusses future developments and concludes the paper.
+In \cref{problem_statement} we present the forecasting problem and the available data, while in \cref{exploratory_analisys} we describe the most relevant features of IGD and TGD time series.
+After discussing feature engineering (\cref{feature_selection}), in \cref{predictive_models} the adopted models are concisely overviewed.
+Training and hyperparameter tuning are presented in \cref{experiments}.
+Results are reported in \cref{results} and some concluding remarks (\cref{conclusion}) end the paper.